The Ultimate Summer Sleeping Guide

 8. Block Out the Sun

-Invest in block out curtains or blinds as lighter, longer eves and earlier sunny mornings can disturb your sleeping pattern drastically.
+Invest in curtains or blinds as lighter, longer evenings and earlier sunny mornings can disturb your sleeping pattern drastically.
 Shade is an essential component of cooling down.
 A simple hack to help you sleep in the heat is to close windows and draw curtains or blinds during the hottest parts of the day, typically between 2pm and 4pm.

 9. Keep Space Between You